Pylons-tech/pylons-testnet/MinorStabilityUpgrade.md

 ## Minor Upgrade

-         Get this upgrade done as quickly as possible: few seconds to a minute
+         Get this upgrade done quickly: few seconds to a minute

 1. Stop your node, get the new pylonsd version [v0.4.1](https://github.com/Pylons-tech/pylons/releases/tag/v0.4.1) and `make install` the pylonsd binary